cap-js/docs/java/change-tracking.md

 Such statements supported only if:
 - path expression starts in the root of the document (order, in this case)
 - path navigates only through the compositions
-- all its segments specify keys so that the complete path targets single target instance (item, in this case)
+- segments of the path, except the last one, include keys

 :::warning Limitation
 Direct modifications of composition items are not supported by change tracking and generally should be avoided.